 |Referenced Sources:||Bureau of Health Care Safety and Quality|

 FROM: Eric Sheehan, J.D., Interim Director, Bureau of Health Care Safety and Quality

 DATE: October 13, 2015

-The purpose of this memorandum is to communicate the change in data reporting by hospitals licensed as Primary Stroke Service (PSS) facilities as a result of the transition from ICD-9 to ICD-10 as the medical code set for medical diagnoses and inpatient hospital procedures.
+The purpose of this memorandum is to communicate the change in reporting the Department of Public Health (“Department”) is making to the emergency department data collection process as a result of the transition from ICD-9 to ICD-10 as the medical code set for medical diagnoses and inpatient hospital procedures.

 The attached table lists the ICD-10 codes with reference to the previous, corresponding ICD-9 codes.
 Please refer to the new ICD-10 codes for reporting purposes as of October 1, 2015.

 As a reminder, all hospital data should be submitted as a spreadsheet file via email to email@example.com.
 Any inquiries to the Department on this reporting may be directed to this email address.